Article

 By:

-While today’s CFO is tasked with navigating a complex regulatory environment and emerging risks they're also increasingly expected to act as a strategic adviser.
-Simon Davidson shares the key findings from recent events and client conversations.
+While today’s CFO is tasked with navigating emerging risks, they are also expected to act as a strategic adviser.
+Head of Finance Consulting Simon Davidson shares the findings from our recent survey of 500 finance leaders, backed by insight from client conversations, on how the role is evolving.

 Contents